FDSN/SeedLink/docs/protocol.rst

     Location can be empty.

     Type is one of D, E, C, O, T, L for data, event, calibration, opaque, timing, and log records.
 Default is "\*".

+    Format is a number from 0 to 9 or a letter from A to Z. Default is "\*".

     SELECT can be used multiple times per station.
 A stream is selected if it matches any SELECT without "!" and does **not** match any SELECT with "!".